Craigh Barboza

 Over the past two decades, he has covered the Academy Awards and superhero movies, art-house directors and Hollywood icons, home video, film history, comedians and critics.
 He also edited a DVD column, which was later expanded into a standalone website that gave readers a taste of his boundless curiosity about all aspects of moviemaking.

-A graduate of NYU’s film school, Craigh also directed the award-winning 2017 family documentary, “It’s the Fuller Brush Man.”
-He has more than 7,000 DVD titles in his personal movie library and lives in West Harlem, where his fourth floor walk-up is a source of chronic irritation for his guests, himself, his wife and kids and their 5-year-old terrier mix, Chewbacca.
+A graduate of NYU’s film school, Craigh also directed the award-winning 2017 family documentary “It’s the Fuller Brush Man.”
+He has more than 7,000 DVD titles in his personal movie library and lives in West Harlem, where his fourth floor walk-up is a source of chronic irritation for his guests, his family and an 8-year-old terrier mix, Chewbacca.